 Oh, so the president's concern about Ukrainian corruption.

-Well, Vinman, Williams, everybody that's testified, have all said pretty much the same thing that corruption in Ukraine was a big deal.
+Well, Vinman, Williams, everybody that's testified have all said pretty much the same thing that corruption in Ukraine was a big deal.

-Here's a headline from last first.
+Here's a headline from Last Purse.

 Public hearings fail to increase support for impeachment inquiry.